 Olivia Williams is a master’s student in the Department of Environment and Sustainability at the University of Michigan.
-This summer she is the Watershed Assessment Intern as Marshall Weinberg fellow and will be working to sample fish communities throughout the Rouge in order to determine how fish communities have and are changing in the Rouge River.
 Her research interests include working toward a better understanding how urban systems affect fish communities, and how restoration and land use can change aquatic ecosystems.
 Her master’s thesis is focused on modeling fish communities to evaluate restoration outcomes in the Rouge River watershed.
 She spent last summer sampling fish communities throughout the Rouge and is now analyzing data to determine how fish communities have and are changing in the Rouge River.

 In her free time, you can find her hiking, paddle boarding, trying new ice cream flavors and spending time with friends and family.